pietro-stangherlin/near_duplicate_doc_lsh/Tasks.md

-# Creationg of the new collection from Robust
+# Creation of the new collection

 # Implementation of Minhash